 By the autumn of 1918, the native of Leeds, England was something of a legend among his squad mates: the 40-year-old career soldier was still alive and kicking after four punishing years of trench warfare.
 And that was no small accomplishment for a Tommy on the Western Front.
 After all, the British Army had been effectively wiped out and reconstituted with fresh volunteers and conscripts several times over since the start of the conflict.

 Tragically, it was on the war’s very last day that the middle-aged private’s luck finally ran out.
-Ninety-eight years ago today – at precisely 9:30 a.m. local time, Nov.
+Ninety-nine years ago today – at precisely 9:30 a.m. local time, Nov.
 11, 1918 – George Edwin Ellison perished in a firefight while on patrol in western Belgium.
 His death came just four hours after the war-ending Armistice was signed at Compiègne; but 90 minutes before the 11 o’clock ceasefire was to go into effect.

 Ironically, the ill-fated trooper fell near Mons, the site of his very first battle way back in 1914.
 Four years later, British generals had ordered an assault on the town knowing full well that the war’s end was at hand.
-They believed depriving the enemy of the ground upon which England had suffered its first defeat of the conflict was a symbolic triumph too rich to pass up.
+They believed depriving the enemy of the ground upon which England had suffered its first defeat of the conflict would be a symbolic triumph too rich to pass up.

 Ellison was laid to rest in a small military cemetery near the town.
-By a freak coincidence, his plot is adjacent to the grave of the very first British soldier to be killed in the war — A 16 year-old private from the 4th Battalion, Middlesex Regiment named John Parr.
+By a strange coincidence, his plot is adjacent to the grave of the very first British soldier to be killed in the war — A 16 year-old private from the 4th Battalion, Middlesex Regiment named John Parr.

 Going Out With A Bang

 Sadly, Ellison wasn’t the only one to fall in the conflict’s final hours.
 In fact, out of the war’s more than 22 million casualties, a staggering 11,000 were killed or wounded during that last morning of fighting.